Design stateful ClientApps¶

 Saving model parameters to the context¶

-Using ConfigsRecord or MetricsRecord to save “simple” components is fine (e.g., float, integer, boolean, string, bytes, and lists of these types.
-Note that MetricsRecord only supports float, integer, and lists of these types) Flower has a specific type of record, a ParametersRecord, for storing model parameters or more generally data arrays.
+Using ConfigRecord or MetricRecord to save “simple” components is fine (e.g., float, integer, boolean, string, bytes, and lists of these types.
+Note that MetricRecord only supports float, integer, and lists of these types).
+Flower has a specific type of record, an ArrayRecord, for storing model parameters, or more generally, data arrays.

 Let’s see a couple of examples of how to save NumPy arrays first and then how to save parameters of PyTorch and TensorFlow models.